-handover policies: A set of rules that contribute to making the handover decision for a mobile node.

-handover: The process by which a mobile node obtains facilities and preserves traffic flows upon occurrence of a link switch event.
-The mechanisms and protocol layers involved in the handover can vary with the type of the link switch event (i.e., with the type of the serving and target point of attachment and the respective subnet associations).
-Different types of handover are defined based on the way facilities for supporting traffic flows are preserved.
-See also: hard handover; soft handover; seamless handover.

-hard handover: Handover where facilities for supporting traffic flows are subject to complete unavailability between their disruption on the serving link and their restoration on the target link (break-before-make).

 home subscriber network: Network managed by an operator with whom the subscriber has a business relationship (subscription).
 See also: visited network; serving network.

 link: A communication channel through which nodes communicate for the exchange of L2 protocol data units.
 Each link is associated with two endpoints and has a unique identifier.

-horizontal handovers: A handover where a mobile node moves between point of attachments of the same link type (in terms of coverage, data rate and mobility), such as universal mobile telecommunications systems (UMTS) to UMTS or wireless local area network (WLAN) to WLAN.
-Syn: intra-technology handovers.

-Information on normative references can be found in Clause 2.

-inter-technology handovers: See: vertical handovers.

-intra-technology handovers: See: horizontal handovers.

 link indication: Link state information provided by the link layer to higher layers.

 link layer: Conceptual layer of control or processing logic that is responsible for maintaining control of the data link.
 The data link-layer functions provide an interface between the higher-layer logic and the data link.

-link switch: The process by which a mobile node changes the link that connects it to the network.
-Changing a link implies changing the remote link endpoint and therefore the point of attachment of the mobile node.
+link switch: The process by which a MN changes the link that connects it to the network.
+Changing a link implies changing the remote link endpoint and therefore the point of attachment of the MN.

 link:lower layers: The layers located at OSI Level 2 and below across different link-layer technology standards supported by this standard.
 For example, the IEEE 802.11 Lower Layers are the MAC sublayer and the PHY, while the 3GPP Lower Layers are L1/MAC/radio link control (RLC)/packet data convergence protocol (PDCP) in the case of wideband code division multiple access (W-CDMA) frequency division duplex (FDD)/time division duplex (TDD), L1/LAPDm in the case of GSM CS, and L1/MAC/RLC in the case of general packet radio service (GPRS)/ Enhanced GPRS (EGPRS), respectively.
 The term “Lower Layers” also includes Logical Link Control Layers such as IEEE 802.2 Logical Link Control (LLC) or 3GPP Radio Link Control (RLC).
-The MIHF uses the services provided by these layers.
+The MISF uses the services provided by these layers.

-media independent handover (MIll) discovery protocol: A protocol for discovering media independent handover (MIH) entities.
+media independent service (MIS) discovery protocol: A protocol for discovering media independent service (MIS) entities.

-media independent handover (MIll) network entity: Network entity with media independent handover function (MIHF) capability.
+media independent service (MIS) network entity: Network entity with at least one media independent service function (MISF).

-handover (MIll) node: An media independent handover function (MIHF) capable entity (mobile node or network).
+media independent service (MIS) node: An entity providing a MISF (MN or network).

-media independent handover (MIll) non-PoS: An MIH network entity that can directly exchange MIH messages with other MIH network entities but cannot directly exchange MIH messages with any MIH enabled mobile node.
+media independent handover (MIllservice (MIS) non-PoS: An MIS network entity that can directly exchange MIS messages with other MIS network entities but cannot directly exchange MIS messages with any MIS enabled MN.

-media independent handover (MIll) transport protocol: A protocol for transporting MIH protocol messages between a pair of MIH entities.
+media independent service (MIS) transport protocol: A protocol for transporting MIS protocol messages between a pair of MIS entities.

-media independent handover (MIll) users: Entities that use the services provided by the MIHF.
-MIH users use the MIH_SAP to interact with the MIHF.
+media independent service (MIS) users: Entities that use the services provided by the MISF.
+MIS users use the MIS_SAP to interact with the MISF.